OpenNTI/nti.web.environments/Flow.md

 - If Not Authenticated
 	- Redirect to [`/`](#initial-form)
 - If Authenticated
+	- If there's only one site and you can't create more, redirect to the site
 	- Show a list of any existing sites
 	- If Available show a "create new site"
 		- Show a form to collect